wslh-bio/dryad/README.md

 The results of quality checks from each pipeline are summarized using [MultiQC v1.8](https://multiqc.info/)

 #### Genome cluster report
-Dryad uses RMarkdown and the results from the SNP and core genome pipelines to generate a genome cluster report.
-This option can be run using --report.
+Dryad can generate an easily attributable analysis report.
+This uses RMarkdown and the results from the SNP and core genome pipelines to generate the genome cluster report.
+This option can be run using `--report`.
 The plotting defaults of the RMarkdown file (/report/report.Rmd) can be modified as necessary.

 #### Output files